Quasi-quotation: Basic overview

+Further usage information

 For example, one can use quasi-quotation to illustrate an instance of substitutional quantification, like the following:

 "Snow is white" is true if and only if snow is white.

 Therefore, there is some sequence of symbols that makes the following sentence true when every instance of φ is replaced by that sequence of symbols: "φ" is true if and only if φ.

 Quasi-quotation is used to indicate (usually in more complex formulas) that the φ and "φ" in this sentence are related things, that one is the iteration of the other in a metalanguage.
 Quine introduced quasiquotes because he wished to avoid the use of variables, and work only with closed sentences (expressions not containing any free variables).
 However, he still needed to be able to talk about sentences with arbitrary predicates in them, and thus, the quasiquotes provided the mechanism to make such statements.
 Quine had hoped that, by avoiding variables and schemata, he would minimize confusion for the readers, as well as staying closer to the language that mathematicians actually use.

 Quasi-quotation is sometimes denoted using the symbols ⌜ and ⌝ (called "Quine quotes" or "Quine corners", Unicode U+231C, U+231D), or double square brackets, ⟦ ⟧ ("Oxford brackets", Unicode U+27E6, U+27E7), instead of ordinary quotation marks.